SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 ### Customer Service

-There are several articles available in both the [Technical][10] and [Developer][1] clubs that explain in detail many of the internal automation integrations points provided by SuperOffice CS.
+There are several articles available that explain in detail many of the internal automation integrations points provided by SuperOffice CS.
 There are not, however, too many external integration points to discuss.
 The ones that do exist are primarily the CS legacy [SOAP services][11].
 It must be said that these services have not evolved for quite some time, and do not appear to be on any road map.
 That said, there are a few major installations that do leverage these endpoints, and therefore they are not likely to fade away any time soon either.
 Similar to the Windows client COM APIs, these APIs are in the future not likely to change.

 There are no prebuilt SuperOffice proxies available for these APIs.
 You must use a proxy generator appropriate for your target technology platform, or use raw SOAP requests, to use these services.